rplansky/mongolid-bundle/README.md

 class MyDocument extends Plansky\MongolidBundle\Document\BaseDocument {
     /**
-     * Collection's that will be used do store my document
+     * Collection's that will be used to persist my document
      * @var string
      */
-    $connection = 'my_collection';
+    $collection = 'my_collection';
 }
 ```